Country Portrait Denmark

 Understanding these four types of knowledge is of crucial interest, when trying to comprehend the foundation for theoretical and professional debates in the field of social work.

 The vertical axis contains education and research as one element and professional training and practice as the other.
-The ideal contained within this axis is the long-term accumulation of knowledge, qualification and skills in social work.
+The ideal contained within this axis is the long-term accumulation of knowledge, qualification, and skills in social work.
 The aim here is to create the qualified social work.
 It is also within this dimension that a professional ethic is derived.

 Here research seeks to understand the causes behind social problems.
-Furthermore, the research within this dimension seeks to explore how social problem evolve and develop and which types of social intervention are necessary to initiate to assist the affected group.
+Furthermore, the research within this dimension seeks to explore how social problems evolve and develop and which types of social intervention are necessary to initiate to assist the affected group.

 Theories and professional discourse are placed within a cross-disciplinary field and varying degrees of citizens involvement in the choice of intervention (Hart 2008), which in turn shapes how social work is performed in the everyday.

-The horizontal axis represents the public institutions, who have the responsibilities for enacting different types of social work.
+The horizontal axis represents the public institutions, who have the responsibility for enacting different types of social work.
 The ideal contained within this axis is focused on the short-term ability on how new insights can be used to transform social work now.

 The horizontal axis encompasses three different professional discourses:

 - The first discourse evolves around the development and implementation of evidence based social methodologies.
 The National Board of Social Services has been a primary force in funding such efforts.
 The approach is focused on developing social work methods that can be ‘scaled up’ so that ‘best practice’ can be shared across different organizational contexts.
-Developing new social work methodologies is done in cooperation with local municipalities and/or consultancy firm and university colleges.
+Developing new social work methodologies is done in cooperation with local municipalities and/or consultancy firms and university colleges.

 - The second discourse evolves around importing evidence based social work methods from other countries.
 This has been done with the ‘The incredible years’ methodology (The incredible years, founded by Carolyn Webster-Stratton, Professor Emeritus at the University of Washington), the ‘Signs of Safety’ approach (originates in Australia and was developed by Andrew Turnell and Steve Edwards) and finally Family Group conference (originally developed in New Zealand).
-This social work methods have often been patented and social workers therefore need to undergo a certification process to be able to make use of the method.
+These social work methods have often been patented and social workers therefore need to undergo a certification process to be able to make use of the method.

 - The third discourse emerges from different municipalities involved in developing new social work methods.
 These local projects draw inspiration from both national and international social work methodologies but attempt to adjust them to their local context and their particular needs.